Britain's Prime Minister Johnson to wed fiancee Symonds next summer – The Sun

+United KingdomBritain's Prime Minister Johnson to wed fiancee Symonds next summer – The Sun

-(Reuters) -Britain's Prime Minister Boris Johnson and his fiancee Carrie Symonds have sent wedding invitations to family and friends for July 30, 2022, the Sun reported bit.ly/3vgGG4W on Sunday.
+Britain's Prime Minister Boris Johnson and his fiancee Carrie Symonds have sent wedding invitations to family and friends for July 30, 2022, the Sun reported on Sunday.

 Details of the couple’s wedding destination remains a closely guarded secret, according to The Sun.